koltyakov/generator-sppp/README.md

 ![SPPull in action](http://koltyakov.ru/images/generator-sppp-demo-2.gif)

-It will deliver all files from assets folder from SharePoint to local directory.
+It will deliver all files from the assets folder in SharePoint to the local directory.

 Run npm watch task before starting editing files: